digital-asset/daml/triggers/simulations/overview.rst

   }

 .. note::
-  Currently, trigger filtering can not be directly implemented in Daml.
+  Currently, trigger filtering can not be implemented in Daml in a manner that impacts the trigger view of the ACS.

 Preserving Simulation Metrics for Offline Analysis
 --------------------------------------------------